 In the 1955 thriller Night of the Hunter, Harry Powell, a classic American con man posing as an itinerant preacher, settles in Moundsville, WV.
 He seduces, marries, and kills Willa, a bank robber’s widow.
-He then charms the pants off the entire town while hunting Willa’s escaped children and $10,000 their father had hid with them.
+He then charms the entire town while hunting Willa’s escaped children and $10,000 their father had hid with them.

 Dave Bernabo and I weren’t the first to shoot a movie in Moundsville.
 With its classic gothic penitentiary, wide Ohio river views, and cozy streets, the West Virginia town has hosted bundles of films and TV shows, including Fools Parade, Out of the Furnace, Mindhunter, and Castle Rock.

-But no Moundsville movie is as celebrated as Night of the Hunter, a true masterpiece of 1950s noir.
+But no Moundsville movie is as celebrated as Night of the Hunter, a masterpiece of 1950s noir.
 Directed by English actor Charles Laughton, it stars Robert Mitchum, Shelley Winters, and Lillian Gish.
 Importantly, it’s based on a novel by Davis Grubb (1919-1980), Moundsville’s most celebrated writer, who drew on the true story of Harry Powers, a serial killer who lured women through lonely hearts ads.
 There was so much public interest in the case that Powers was tried in the same theatre where we premiered Moundsville in 2018, before he was hanged in the Moundsville prison.

 Parts of the movie, mostly background elements, were filmed in Moundsville.
 An August 27, 1954 item in the Echo reported that “actual shooting of background scenes for the forthcoming movie, ‘Night of the Hunter’ was scheduled to get under way in the local area this afternoon.”

 It’s a simple story, which you can listen to while watching clips from the film in this thrilling reading by Laughton, which I recommend.
 After killing the widow Willa (Winters), Powell (Mitchum) chases the children up, down and around the Ohio River, often on horseback.
 The film is drenched in gothic symbol, and clanging with the sounds of good clashing against evil.
-The photography is shadowy, the script heavy with Bible quotes and stories, and the soundtrack hums with haunting hymns.
+The photography is shadowy, and the script heavy with Bible quotes and stories, and the soundtrack hums with haunting hymns.

 The movie starts with a Sunday school lecture: “Beware of false prophets which come to you in sheep’s clothing, but inwardly they are ravening wolves.
 Ye shall know them by their fruits”.